daonomic/daox-tokens/readme.md

 - [ReadOnlyTokenImpl](contracts/standard/ReadOnlyTokenImpl.sol) - read-only version of ERC20 (so we can pause all operations)
 - [NotifyingTokenImpl](contracts/standard/NotifyingTokenImpl.sol) - ERC20 + transferAndCall functionality (notifies [TokenReceiver](contracts/standard/TokenReceiver.sol) about token transfers)
 - [ExternalToken](contracts/external/ExternalToken.sol) - NotifyingToken, but with mint/burn functions (ExternalToken represents some external value.
 It usually can be traded/burned 1:1 to real value)

+### Disclaimer

+Standard contracts based on zeppelin-solidity tokens.
+Added some other tokens + added tests.